 There is no doubt that AI, machine learning, bots, and other advanced technologies have the potential to improve IT service and support.
 But that potential will be realized only if we determine how we are going to apply the technology.
 We need to take a step back, assess, and prepare.

-Hear more about preparing for automation in Roy’s session at HDI Conference & Expo.
+Roy shared more insights on preparing for automation at HDI Conference & Expo.

 Of all the changes you can make in and for your organization, which ones will benefit from the capabilities of automation?
 Doug Tedder recently tweeted, “Automate the obvious.”
 In the world of support, what is obvious?

 Which part of the robot dog should you automate first?
 Of course, you should automate the tail.
 Its action is known (it wags).
 The motion is simple and repetitive.
 And if the robot dog can accept voice commands, you can program it to wag its tail when you say, “Good dog.”
 It’s only logical to automate the tail wag before you get to sit, fetch, and other more complex actions.

 The first step in preparation is to identify your targets.
 What is similar to that simple, repetitive tail wag?
 The things your analysts do over and over again, every day.
 Here’s the tough part: These are the things that make up most of your First Contact Resolution, your “one and done” calls and chats.
 (We’ll address the impact of automation on your metrics in a future post.)
 See how many of those contacts can be done by putting together a series of smaller tasks into a workflow that can be automated.